Collective phase description of oscillatory convection: Phase description of oscillatory Hele-Shaw convection

 where the {\it phase sensitivity function} is defined as

-It should be noted that Eq.~(\ref{eq:Theta}) corresponds to a phase equation that is derived for a perturbed limit-cycle oscillator described by a finite-dimensional dynamical system (see Refs.~\cite{ref:winfree80,ref:kuramoto84,ref:hoppensteadt97,ref:izhikevich07}).
-However, reflecting the aspect of an infinite-dimensional dynamical system, the phase sensitivity function $Z(x, y, \Theta)$ of the oscillatory Hele-Shaw convection possesses infinitely many components that are continuously parameterized by the two variables, i.e., $x$ and $y$.
+It should be noted that Eq.~(\ref{eq:Theta}) corresponds to a phase equation that is derived for a perturbed limit-cycle oscillator described by a finite-dimensional dynamical system (see Refs.~\cite{ref:winfree80,ref:kuramoto84,ref:hoppensteadt97,ref:izhikevich07,ref:ermentrout10,ref:ermentrout96,ref:brown04}).
+In particular, the phase variable $\Theta(t)$ depends only on time.
+However, reflecting the aspects of an infinite-dimensional dynamical system, the phase sensitivity function $Z(x, y, \Theta)$ of the oscillatory Hele-Shaw convection possesses infinitely many components that are continuously parameterized by the two variables, i.e., $x$ and $y$.

-Here, we briefly describe a numerical method for obtaining the phase sensitivity function.
+Here, we describe a numerical method for obtaining the left zero eigenfunction (i.e., the phase sensitivity function).
 From Eq.~(\ref{eq:U0ast}), the phase sensitivity function $Z(x, y, \Theta)$ satisfies

 which can be transformed into